Building-Energy-Modeling/Building-Modeling/README.md

 where $X_k$ denotes a historical input sequence.

 TCNs often use dilated convolutions to enlarge the receptive field, allowing the model to capture long-term dependencies without very deep networks.
-This is useful for building thermal dynamics because the indoor temperature response may depend on HVAC operation and weather conditions over a relatively long historical period.
+Bai et al. [\[TCN-1\]](https://arxiv.org/abs/1803.01271) systematically evaluated temporal convolutional networks against recurrent architectures and showed that TCNs can be a strong and stable alternative for sequence modeling tasks.

 Compared with LSTM and GRU, TCNs are easier to parallelize during training and can be more stable for long sequences.
 They are suitable for both one-step-ahead and multi-step-ahead temperature prediction.
 However, the choice of receptive field, dilation factor, kernel size, and sequence length can significantly influence model performance.